MicrosoftDocs/appcenter-docs/docs/sdk/crashes/react-native.md

 In order for your `Crash.setListener` methods to work as expected you need to check if your application configured properly.

 1. Open the project's `ios/YourAppName/AppDelegate.m` file and verify that you have `[AppCenterReactNativeCrashes register];` instead of `[AppCenterReactNativeCrashes registerWithAutomaticProcessing];`.
-2. Open the project's `android/app/src/main/res/values/strings.xml` file and verify that `appCenterAnalytics_whenToSendCrashes` is set to `ASK_JAVASCRIPT`.
+2. Open the project's `android/app/src/main/res/values/strings.xml` file and verify that `appCenterCrashes_whenToSendCrashes` is set to `ASK_JAVASCRIPT`.

 All the different callbacks of the event listener are discussed one by one in this document, but you need to set one event listener that define all callbacks at once.